How to buy a house out of state

 - Earnest money – This is the deposit you’ll put down before closing, usually between 1 percent and 3 percent of the home’s purchase price — although it can be as high as 10 percent in a really hot market.
 These funds are typically placed in an escrow account and then applied to your down payment or closing costs at closing.

 - Contingencies – These specify that the purchase of the home will only happen if certain conditions are met.
-Some buyers are forgoing contingencies like the home inspection in order to get their offer accepted, but if you’re already buying the home sight-unseen, this is not a wise move.
+Some buyers are forgoing contingencies like the home inspection in order to get their offer accepted, but this is not a wise move, especially if you’re already buying the home sight unseen.
 You can consult with your real estate agent to determine the best strategy, but it’s always better to have an inspection than not.

 - Expiration date – This states the expiration of the offer (ideally, 24 hours) as well as a projected closing date.
-Stipulate that the listing agent and seller can’t disclose your offer — this could be a tactic to bid up the price.
+Stipulate that the listing agent and seller can’t disclose your offer to any other interested parties — this could be a tactic to bid up the price.

 Depending on where you’re buying, you might have to prepare to pay above list price, or for your offer to be turned down.
 Your agent can help set realistic expectations ahead of time, and guide you if you receive a counteroffer or want to outbid another buyer.
 If you’re considering raising your offer, know your limit and don’t get caught up in the drama if you can help it — over a 30-year mortgage, a bit of patience can save you lots of money.